nightscout/trio-docs/docs/EN/operate/build.md

 ![build error after switching to trio app group](img/trio-error-after-app-group-change.png)

 You must be connected to the internet and must allow Xcode to connect to Apple to update your app group.
-Tap in the four locations (in order) indicated graphic below to open the Signing & Certificates.
+Tap in the four locations (in order): (1) Folder Icon, (2) FreeAPS folder, (3) Signing & Capabilities and (4) Target: FreeAPS, as indicated in the graphic below.
 The app group may momentarily appear in red font, then will update to black font for the trio-app-group.
 Continue until you have examined three targets `FreeAPS`, `FreeAPSWatch` and `FreeAPSWatch Watchkit Extension`.
 When those targets show the correct App Group, press the build symbol again.

 ![add Trio App Group to identifiers](img/trio-allow-xcode-to-update.png)